 The Cashier’s Office will reverse all institutional charges related to a course from which a student is administratively dropped.
 The Office of Financial Aid will make any necessary adjustments to a student’s award package based on the enrollment change and the Veterans Administration (VA) Certifying Official will update enrollment certifications as necessary.

 The Office of the Registrar will provide adjusted timelines for accelerated classes of fewer than twelve (12) weeks in length.
-All timelines will be distributed via email on the Friday prior to the beginning of each term.
+All timelines will be distributed via email to each academic unit on the Friday prior to the beginning of each term; academic units are responsible for distributing the timelines to instructors.

 Students may petition to the Office of the Registrar for reinstatement in a course from which they were administratively dropped.
 Reinstatement requires instructor approval.
 The College does not guarantee reinstatement into a class from which a student was dropped for non-participation.